Scripting with Kotlin

 Bonus: Kotlin notebooks

 Jupyter Notebook is a standard format for writing markdown, code, and the result of the code, all in a single file.
-The extension of these files is .ipynb (interactive Python notebooks).
-Notebooks are widely used for the following reasons:

-• Code blocks may be written in any language, as long as a Jupyter Kernel for that language is installed.
-Although the extension of notebook files is ".ipynb" (for Python), it does not mean that only Python is supported.
+- The language of code blocks can be any language, as long as a Jupyter Kernel for that language is installed.

-• Code blocks may be executed in any order and independently, and a global session context retains the values of global variables across code block executions.
+- Code blocks can be executed in any order and independently, and there is a global session context that retains the values of global variables across code block executions.
+Even though there is Python in the extension name, it does not indicate that only Python is supported.

 The following screenshot shows a Kotlin notebook with a markdown block, a code block, and the result of the code block.

-The notebook may be opened and edited with IntelliJ IDEA, VSCode, or any other Jupyter Notebook-compatible editor.
+The notebook can be opened and edited with IntelliJ IDEA, VSCode, or any other Jupyter Notebook-compatible editor.
 It can also be rendered on GitHub or GitLab.
 The above notebook can be viewed on GitHub at this link.

 Other screenshots of Kotlin notebooks are shown below:

-source: https://github.com/gaplo917/awesome-kotlin-notebook/blob/main/postgres/postgres-vanilla.ipynb (source gaplo917/awesome-kotlin-notebook)
+(source gaplo917/awesome-kotlin-notebook)

 Kotlin notebooks provide an interactive and visual way to write Kotlin code.
-They are not exactly scripting, but may be used for scripting-like tasks, such as experimenting with code, writing documentation, and sharing code snippets.
+They are not exactly scripting, but can be used for scripting-like tasks, such as experimenting with code, writing documentation, and sharing code snippets.

 Conclusion

-Kotlin is a powerful and versatile language.
-In this post, three ways to write scripts with Kotlin have been explored: using the official *.main.kts scripting, using kscript, and using JBang.
-JBang and the official approach each have their own advantages.
-In my opinion, kscript is less recommended due to its lack of features and updates.
+JBang and the official approach each have their own advantages. kscript is less recommended due to its lack of features and updates.